RPAPE3/Asset-Management/README.md

 - Use the UI to upload a JSON file containing asset data.
 - The backend will process the file and update the database.
 - View and manage assets via the frontend interface.
+- **Test File:** A sample file named `assets_test_upload.json` is provided in the project root.
+You can use this file to test uploads.
+Feel free to change values in the file to verify the application works as expected.

 ---